 Some places have workshops regularly, and sometime workshops can be independent, one-time events put on by people trying to make their Ruby communities more diverse.
 Workshops are also put on in conjunction with tech conferences.
 Desi McAdam, Renée De Voursney, and Sarah Mei are all in the wonderful habit of organizing and teaching workshops at conferences they're attending.

 Who's in charge?

 You are!
 Or perhaps you will be in the future.
 RailsBridge is extremely non-hierarchical, and we believe strongly that we should have a high bus number.
 As an organization whose output is entirely open source, all of RailsBridge's growth is a result of the efforts of members of the community — people who see an opportunity for improvement and make it happen.
-Legally, RailsBridge is a project of Bridge Foundry, which itself is part of School Factory, an organization that creates and supports communities and spaces that transform education.
+Legally, RailsBridge is a project of Bridge Foundry, Inc., a non-profit organization that transforms tech culture by generating leaders, teachers and mentors who empower the underserved.